erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 ![Illustration of the velocity and acceleration of a pendulum.
 CC-BY-SA, Wikipedia User Ruryk](./figures/oscillating_pendulum-ccbysa-ruryk.gif){ #fig:pendulum-velocity }

-To estimate the amplitude of the oscillations we can either turn to rules and regulations for the safe operation of cranes that specify a maximum allowed amplitude \todo{Rules and regs re: crane oscillations}.
-Or we can derive it from the maximum crane load, pendulum length and translational velocity caused by slewing the jib or moving the trolley.
+We can derive an estimate for the amplitude of the crane oscillations from the maximum crane load, pendulum length and translational velocity caused by slewing the jib or moving the trolley.
 To determine the translational velocity caused by slewing we also require the jib length i.e. reach of the crane the the maximum load at the tip of the jib:

 \begin{align}